AND THE PRINCE OF SLYTHERIN

 "Come in, Harry," said Dumbledore from inside the office before Harry even had time to knock.
 The young Slytherin sighed.
 He'd never be so uncouth as to say anything, but privately, he'd always thought it rude for the Headmaster to always invite people in before they could actually knock, the wily old man's way of asserting dominance over visitors before they even made it inside his office.
 Also, it had been four days since the disastrous end of the Triwizard Tournament (they kept the original name in all papers for some silly reason despite the added participants), and only now had the Headmaster finally decided it was time to speak with him again.

 "A bit lax," Harry thought, "what with a lunatic snake-man back from the dead and running around loose with an army of inbred Pureblood terrorists and all."

 Not that he'd had been looking forward to this meeting.
 Harry had forgiven Dumbledore years before for his indirect role in placing him with the Dursleys, but the Slytherin was still continually annoyed by the Headmaster's efforts to get him back on good terms with the family he'd simultaneously been thrown out of and proudly walked away from.
 And thus, Harry was not surprised by the tableau before him when he opened the door.

 In the center of the room was Dumbledore who for once wasn't twinkling madly at Harry but was instead looking quite somber.
 Indeed, today, the Headmaster actually seemed to looked his age.
 For just a second, Harry felt almost concerned, but then he remembered he had reason to be annoyed with the man and suppressed the charitable influence.

 "Bad enough the Dark Lord is back!
 But for him to use Dumbledore's tournament to achieve it?
-And with the aid of one of the Headmaster's best friends, who turned out to be a Death Eater operating right under his nose?
+And with the aid of someone the Headmaster had considered a friend who turned out to be a Death Eater operating right under his nose?
 Ridiculous!
 That would never have happened if Dumbledore had been a Slytherin!"